moodlehq/moodle-plugin-release/README.md

    ```

    There should be no need to edit any other line as long as you are happy with the
    default behaviour of the workflow.
-If your release tags do not start with `v`
-   character (such as `v9.0.1`) then you may need to amend the trigger conditions.
-   Please refer to the GitHub Actions documentation for details.
+Please refer to the GitHub Actions
+   documentation for details.

 3. Go to your plugin's Settings > Secrets section and define two environmental
    variables there that will be used for authentication at moodle.org.
 Use the names
    `MOODLE_ORG_USERNAME` and `MOODLE_ORG_PASSWORD` and set their values to the